mjh508/mark-hurlstone.github.io/publications.md

 ## Peer Reviewed Manuscripts - in preparation

 **Hurlstone, M. J.,** Price, A., Wang, S., Leviston, Z., & Walker, I. (2015, in preparation).
-Cooperation studies of catastrophe avoidance: Implications for climate negotiations.
+Building affinity with future generations mitigates intergenerational discounting in the climate game.

 **Hurlstone, M. J.,** & Hitch, G. J. (2015, in preparation).
 How is the serial order of a visual sequence represented?
 Insights from transposition latencies.